lpod/lpod-python/doc/level1-text-marks-and-indices.rst

 ``start_parent()`` and ``end_parent()`` return something, we know that the end point is located somewhere before the start point.

+The context-based ``get_element_by_bookmark()``, when the given name designates a range bookmark, returns the parent element of the start point.

 A ``get_text()`` method returns the text content of the bookmark as a flat string, without the structure; this string is just a concatenation of all the pieces of text occurring in the range, whatever the style and the type of their respective containers; however, the paragraph boundaries are replaced by blank spaces.
-Note that, when called from a position bookmark or an inconsistent range bookmark, ``get_text()`` just returns an null value, while it always returns a string (possibly empty) when called from a range bookmark.
+Note that, when called from a position bookmark or an inconsistent range bookmark, ``get_text()`` just returns an null value, while it always returns a string (possibly empty) when called from a regular range bookmark.

 A range bookmark (consistent or not) may be safely removed through the ``remove_bookmark()`` method (which deletes the start point and the end point).